When it gets hot and sticky, don't panic. Follow our tips on how to keep your baby safe in the summer heat.

 Unlike when we go on holiday, staying in hotels or apartments that have air conditioning and swimming pools, our own homes often feel like a pressure cooker of heat with no escape.

-- Use a high SPF sun cream - babies and children have a much lower tolerance to the sun because their skin is much thinner than ours.
+Babies and children have a much lower tolerance to the sun because their skin is much thinner than ours.
 Between SPF 30 and SPF 50 is ideal, and remember to look for the UVA star rating too - 5* is the maximum protection offered.

 Loose cotton clothing is ideal in hot weather because the fabric is breathable and let's air in.
 Don't forget a hat and sunglasses (look for the CE mark, the British Standard BSEN 1836:2005 and a UV 400 label)

 If swimming outdoors, or in a paddling pool, swimsuits / rash vests that have sun protection built in are ideal.

-- Give them lots of water - it's more important than ever to keep babies and toddlers hydrated when it's hot.
-If you're breastfeeding, you'll need to drink lots more water, and your baby will be fine with just breastmilk, but offer bottle-fed babies some water in between feeds.
+It's more important than ever to keep babies and toddlers hydrated when it's hot.
+If you're breastfeeding, your baby will be fine with just breastmilk.
+You will need to stay hydrated as they may want to feed more often.
+Offer bottle-fed babies some water in between feeds.